Robert Jenrick was heckled at his own rally? At least it means someone cares

 As the man was being led away, many of the audience booed him for trying to disrupt their evening, which led to some reports on social media of Jenrick being booed, which would have been more interesting.
 Booing happens to most politicians if they are important enough.
 Robert Jenrick is not.

 Fortunately for him, his moment in the stocks was overshadowed by an earlier, more pointed audience reaction.
-During the American national anthem before the game, someone in the crowd shouted, “Leave Greenland alone!” prompting cheers and applause.
+During the US national anthem before the game, someone in the crowd shouted, “Leave Greenland alone!”, prompting cheers and applause.

 Being booed as a leader is like a skull on a stick in a medieval court, a reminder of mortality.
-It happened to Boris Johnson as he arrived at St Paul’s for the Queen’s Jubilee service in June 2022, a month before his cabinet turned on him.
-It happened to David Cameron when he was at the tennis in Wimbledon in 2016 – although that was after he had already announced his resignation.
-It happened
+It happened to Boris Johnson as he arrived at St Paul’s for the Queen’s jubilee service in June 2022, a month before his cabinet turned on him.
+It happened to David Cameron in the royal box at Wimbledon in 2016 – although that was after he had already announced his resignation.

 Harold Wilson was the master of these, saying that people could afford to waste eggs to throw at him only under a Labour government, and, to someone who shouted “Rubbish!”: “I’ll come to your special interest in a minute, sir.”